isomerpages/nlb-biblioasia/_jul-to-sep-2024/Pioneering Local Journalist R B Ooi.md

 variant: markdown
 description: RB Ooi
 ---
 #### As a journalist, R.B.
-Ooi always had his finger on the pulse of Malaya, bringing to fore issues at the heart of the nation.
+Ooi always had his finger on the pulse of Malaya, bringing to the fore issues at the heart of the nation.
 By Linda Lim

 Being in a war zone is always dangerous, even for non-combatants, as R.B.
 Ooi, the former editor for the Singapore Standard and the Eastern Sun could attest.